 2. Antenna and wireless equipment/cabinets shall not exceed more than 1 foot above the roof line.

-3. Co-location is encouraged to use the existing structures.
+3. Collocation is encouraged to use the existing structures.
 If a new structure is proposed, it shall match the character of the area that if will be placed.
 The intent for new structures is to match the character of the area and have the structures fit in.

 New/ Replacement Small Cell Wireless Structure Requirements